swibcon/swib.org/var/html/swib22/programme.md

 [Nuno Freire](speakers.html#X7d6d9e9f40b516fd8dcee52b7cbb2fa7df5a0820de6cd21da4c2d1898b3ae4e1) [<img src="images/orcid.png" title="ORCID: 0000-0002-3632-8046">](https://orcid.org/0000-0002-3632-8046)<sup>1</sup>, Paolo Scalia<sup>1</sup>, Antoine Isaac [<img src="images/orcid.png" title="ORCID: 0000-0001-9767-6979">](https://orcid.org/0000-0001-9767-6979)<sup>1</sup>, Eirini Kaldeli<sup>2</sup>, Arne Stabenau<sup>2</sup>

-1: Europeana Foundation, The Netherlands; 2: National Technical University of Athens, Greece
+1: Europeana Foundation, Netherlands; 2: National Technical University of Athens, Greece

 Enhancing the multilingual accessibility of its rich cultural heritage material is a constant objective of Europeana and key to improving the user experience it offers.
 Technological advances are opening new ways for multilingual access but for their successful application the language of the existing data must be identified.
 In RDF data, language is indicated by the language tag in a dedicated attribute (xml:lang in RDF/XML).
 Previous studies conducted on Europeana datasets show that language tags are not used as often as they should, but we do not have precise statistics on this.
 Moreover, language tags found in Europeana have data quality issues – they do not always follow established standards even though Europeana already performs some (automatic) normalisation of tags.
 We conducted a study on the language tags included in the metadata of Europeana with two objectives in mind: First, to inform decision-making about possible improvements in the current language tag normalisation process, and second, to enhance the quality and quantity of training data for specialising automatic translation systems in the cultural heritage domain (a crucial objective for the Europeana Translate project, which aims to translate 25 million records of Europeana).
 Our study analysed the totality of the data in Europeana, which contains over 1,700 million RDF literals, and identified that only 15.9% of the literals are language-tagged.
 We also determined that 3.3% of the language tags are not valid according to the IETF BCP 47 standard.
 In our presentation, we recount the results of this study along with the improvements in the normalisation process we applied to collect training data for machine translation.